 Planning Reporting STATE 10 years State Landscape Strategy Sets the state-wide direction for the management of landscapes and natural resources fir the next 10 years.
 It will include a guiding framework for managing the State's natural resource and high level principles for the Landscape Priority Fund.
 Regional Landscape Plan will align with the state landscape strategy and may provide data and information about contributions to progress 5 years Regional Landscape Plan Sets the strategic direction for the next five years and identifies regional priorities and focus areas.
-Report from the review of the Regional Landscape Plan: an evaluation of the progress made towards the plan over the last 4 years to inform the drafting of the subsequent 5 year plan Annually Business Plan (includes the Water Affecting Activities Control Policy) Allocates funding for the next financial year to implement programs and projects Annual Report: an assessment of how the board has succeeded in implementing the preceding year's business plan including the Board's audited accounts and financial statements AL Achievements Report: a non-statutory report against the Business Plan that demonstrates to the community what the board's funding has been invested in and what has been achieved NO Implementation: project and program delivery throughout the region. ษ partnerships.
-R and evaluative processes.
+Report from the review of the Regional Landscape Plan: an evaluation of the progress made towards the plan over the last 4 years to inform the drafting of the subsequent 5 year plan Annually Business Plan (includes the Water Affecting Activities Control Policy) Allocates funding for the next financial year to implement programs and projects Annual Report: an assessment of how the board has succeeded in implementing the preceding year's business plan including the Board's audited accounts and financial statements Achievements Report: a non-statutory report against the Business Plan that demonstrates to the community what the board's funding has been invested in and what has been achieved REGIONAL Implementation: Leadership and governance, district work plans guide project and program delivery throughout the region.
+Effective community engagement, collaboration and partnerships.
+Continual improvement through effective monitoring and evaluative processes.

-1 Introduction
+Introduction